kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 ```

 TODO: indexes
-TODO: update batch loader

 ### Notes
 * Node and edge equality does not include the `_key`, `_to`, `_from`, `created`, `expired`, and
-  `version` fields, but does include any other fields defined on the node or edge as part of the
+  `*_version` fields, but does include any other fields defined on the node or edge as part of the
   graph schema.
 * `generate_key(...)` could have a number of different implementations:
   * Completely random, like a UUID